Last Updated on March 30, 2025

 On top of all that, Meriwool has shown a firm commitment to improving mental illness.
 They want you to be able to fully enjoy the outdoors without the burden of poor emotional health weighing you down.
 Remember that there is always someone to talk to if you are experiencing any mental health issues.

-All of Meriowool’s Merino claims to be sourced directly from Australia.
+As for their sourcing policies, Meriwool obtains their Merino wool directly from Australia.
 Most of their clothing uses a superfine 18.5-micron fiber, on the softer side of most performance apparel.

 How Do I Find Deals on Meriwool Clothing?